 The dry type of puppy food contains the maximum meat protein while also being decently digestible.
 Dry kibble is not as digestible as wet puppy food yet, moist puppy foods are usually composed of 60-75% of water, making them a lot poorer in the essential nutrients.

 Semi-moist puppy food could be a better option out of all the three though it is also the most expensive variety.
 Semi-moist food is easily digestible and does not need refrigeration but it has its downsides too.
-Semi-moist foods contain high levels of salt, sugar and other preservatives, often causing obesity and hyperactivity in the young dogs.
+These foods contain high levels of salt, sugar and other preservatives, often causing obesity and hyperactivity in the young dogs.

 Special Nutritional Needs of Puppies

 Puppies need special care and their nutritional requirements are not the same as that of the adult dogs.
-Young dogs are more sensitive to harmful toxins, poor quality ingredients and dietary deficiencies.
+Young dogs are more sensitive to harmful toxins, poor quality ingredients, and dietary deficiencies.
 As such, the very first year of the puppy is the most important one too.

-Puppies need more of protein, fat and amino acids because puppies have a higher risk of suffering nutritional deficiencies.
+Puppies need more protein, fat and amino acids because puppies have a higher risk of suffering nutritional deficiencies.
 Puppy food should necessarily contain Omega 3 fatty acids too because this optimizes their brain and eye development while letting them own a glossy coat and healthy skin.

 Must-Have Ingredients in Puppy Food

 - Healthy grains, which are good sources of carbohydrates, must find enough place in your puppy’s daily diet.
-The best form of healthy grains will come as Rice, Maize, Buckwheat and Oats.
+The best form of healthy grains will come as Rice, Maize, Buckwheat, and Oats.
 The comparatively cheaper carbs like corn or wheat packed into a kibble are also available out there in low priced packs.

 - Essential Vitamins and Mineral including Vitamin A, E, C, B-Complex, Phosphorus, Calcium, Omega 3 and Omega 6 Fatty Acids.